Available for Interviews: Dr.Colleen Cira

-Dr. Cira is a Licensed Clinical Psychologist who specializes in Trauma and anxiety and has worked with hundreds of people who have struggled with panic attacks.
-Do a story on why this happens and how people deal with it.
+Dr. Colleen Cira, Psy.D., is a Licensed Clinical Psychologist who specializes in Women and Trauma and has worked with hundreds of people struggling with mental health issues.

-- Grief is intense, comes in waves and is a long process (Stages of Grief) so it can very easily take a toll on one’s health and well-being.
+1. Grief is intense, comes in waves, and is a long process (Stages of Grief) so it can very easily take a toll on one’s health and well-being.

-- Grief can feel and look a lot like depression (https://psychcentral.com/blog/how-the-dsm-5-got-grief-bereavement-right/) https://psychcentral.com/blog/how-the-dsm-5-got-grief-bereavement-right/ so some of the physical symptoms are the same.
+2. Grief can feel and look a lot like depression, (https://psychcentral.com/blog/how-the-dsm-5-got-grief-bereavement-right/) https://psychcentral.com/blog/how-the-dsm-5-got-grief-bereavement-right/ so some of the physical symptoms are the same.
 These can include fatigue, aches, and pains, difficulty breathing, headaches, and forgetfulness.

-- The best way to manage grief and loss is to recognize that’s what is happening and be kind, gentle and patient with yourself.
+3. The best way to manage grief and loss is to recognize that what is happening and be kind, gentle, and patient with yourself.
 Here’s what you need to know:

 - It is also important to acknowledge the grief that this brings up from your past.
 For instance, if you lost a partner or family member in the past, the loss of a job may cause you to think more about this past experience.
 Rather than push those feelings or memories away, it’s important to let them happen and talk with someone you trust about whatever is coming up for you.

-- Talk about it with loved ones who are supportive of you and able to sit with your pain rather than try to “fix” it
+- Talk with someone who cares.
+Talk about it with loved ones who are supportive of you and able to sit with your pain rather than try to “fix” it.

-- Be kind to yourself: eat nutritional foods that you enjoy, get some extra sleep, and do things that you enjoy.
-Above all, remind yourself that this is a long, but a normal process and it’s Ok to feel bad for a little while.
+- Be kind to yourself.
+Eat nutritious foods that you enjoy, get some extra sleep, and do things that you enjoy.
+Above all, remind yourself that this is a long, but normal process and it’s Ok to feel bad for a little while.